Blightmud/Blightmud/resources/help/regex.md

 ***regex:match(string)***
 Matches a regex against a string and returns the capture groups in a table.
+This method only matches once and will return the "leftmost" match in the string.

+The results are returned as a table containing the match followed by capture groups or nil.

 ```lua
 local re = regex.new("^a (\\w+) string$")